EN DE

 Our Recommendation

-Don’t abandon Google Ads—it remains the highest-intent advertising platform available.
-But if you have budget for experimentation and your audience is US-based, testing ChatGPT Ads now makes sense.
+Don’t abandon Google Ads, it remains the highest-intent advertising platform available.
+But if you have budget for experimentation and your audience sits in a live market (the US, Canada, Australia, New Zealand, or the UK), testing ChatGPT Ads now makes sense.
+EU and DACH advertisers cannot buy it yet, so for them this is preparation, not action.

 Want help navigating both platforms?
 We manage Google Ads and ChatGPT Ads for clients who want to capture intent across channels.
 Get in touch to discuss your strategy.